dogweather/forkful/content/en/clojure/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?

-Parsing HTML in Clojure involves programmatically extracting information from HTML documents.
-Programmers do this to access, manipulate, or monitor web content dynamically, automating tasks or feeding data into applications.

 ## How to:
 Clojure does not have built-in HTML parsing capabilities, but you can leverage Java libraries or Clojure wrappers such as `enlive` or `hickory`.
 Here's how to use both:

 ### Using Enlive:
 Enlive is a popular choice for HTML parsing and web scraping.
 First, include it in your project dependencies:

 ```clojure